 - Read a statement by Minister Kenney on the 70th anniversary

 - News Release - Minister Uppal marks the 70th anniversary of the Liberation of Auschwitz-Birkenau

 The International Holocaust Remembrance Alliance (IHRA) is an intergovernmental body made up of government officials and experts from 31 countries.
 It supports Holocaust education, remembrance and research in member countries and around the world.
 Canada chaired IHRA from March 2013 to March 2014.

 - Read a speech recognizing the Canadian Chair Year

 - News Release — Canadian Chair Year of the International Holocaust Remembrance Alliance Ends: Holocaust Awareness and the Fight Against Anti-Semitism Continue

 Canadian Holocaust Resources

 Canada has invested significantly in Holocaust education, remembrance and research.
-Learn more about the Holocaust resources that are available to you.

 For more information: